dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-text-length-range-array.md

 | *int* | [0, 0x7fffffff] | N/A | `FormatSpecification` |

 ## Setting Methods
-`BarcodeTextLengthRangeArray` is supported to be set through JSON template.
+`BarcodeTextLengthRangeArray` can be set via JSON template.

 ### As JSON Parameter
 `BarcodeTextLengthRangeArray` as a JSON parameter is defined as below.